 The liability of the surety(ies) shall not be discharged by any payment or succession of payments hereunder, unless and until such payment or payments shall amount in the aggregate to the penal sum of the bond, but in no event shall the obligation of the surety(ies) hereunder exceed the amount of said penal sum.

-The surety(ies) may cancel the bond by sending notice of cancellation by certified mail to the owner or operator and to the Department provided, however, that cancellation shall not occur during the 120 days beginning on the date of receipt of the notice of cancellation by both the principal and the Department, as evidenced by the return receipts.
+The surety(ies) may cancel the bond by sending notice of cancellation by certified mail, or other trackable delivery service, to the owner or operator and to the department provided, however, that cancellation shall not occur during the 120 days beginning on the date of receipt of the notice of cancellation by both the principal and the department, as evidenced by the return receipts.

-The principal may terminate this bond by sending written notice to the surety(ies), provided, however, that no such notice shall become effective until the surety(ies) receive(s) written authorization for termination of the bond by the Department.
+The principal may terminate this bond by sending written notice to the surety(ies), provided, however, that no such notice shall become effective until the surety(ies) receive(s) written authorization for termination of the bond by the department.